Shagshag/prestashop-documentation/CartRuleCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\CartRule.php line 39
+* This property is defined in [classes/CartRule.php line 39](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CartRule.php#39)

 ### $id